ardeora-cmu/lab7-rest-programming/README.md

 display the list of variables found within the map on the server.
 You are not being asked to return the values that are also stored in the map.

-Show your TA your working solution.
-My solution has the following output on the client
+:checkered_flag:**Show your TA your working solution.
+My solution has the following output on the client side:**
-side:

 ```
 Begin main of REST lab.